-In April, I contacted a JAG officer who told me to contact my husband's command master chief.
+In April, I contacted a judge advocate general officer who told me to contact my husband's command master chief.

-The CMC told me my situation was a civilian matter and that there was absolutely noting he could do.
+The CMC told me my situation is a civilian matter and that there was absolutely nothing he could do.
 When I contacted the JAG to update him about the situation, he sent both my husband and the CMC an email and certified copy of a letter that fell on deaf ears.

 In June, I delivered a healthy baby boy.
 Since then, my husband has petitioned the court for custody and support of our son.
 He has sent a few inconsistent payments and he has yet to ask about the welfare of our son.